circlefin/malachite/specs/consensus/README.md

 Notice that while hard to prevent, equivocation attacks are easy to detect, once distinct messages for the same height, round, and round step are received and they are signed by the same process.

-> TODO: reference to evidence production and handling document.
+For a more comprehensive discussion on misbehavior detection, evidence production and dissemination refer to this [document](./misbehavior.md).

 ### Votes